DannyM9021/cecs450/README.md

 - Alcohol consumption - the amount of alcohol consumed in the 24 hours prior to bedtime (in oz).
 A standard drink in the United States contain 0.6 oz of pure alcohol.
 Which means a regular beer (12oz)  usually contain about 5% alcohol and a 5 ounces of table wine, typically contains about 12% alcohol.

-- Insomnia - a sleep disorder characterize by difficulty falling asleep, staying asleep, or both.
+- Insomnia - a sleep disorder characterized by difficulty falling asleep, staying asleep, or both.

 - Sleep Apnea - a condition that in which a person's breathing stops and restarts many times during sleep.